MuratKymc/insuranceCampaignProject/README.md

 # Spring Boot : insuranceCampaignProject

 ## Introduction
-A demo Spring Boot project where users can enter campaigns, publis and unpublish their campaigns whenever they want, and implement many functions of the campaign.
+A demo Spring Boot project where users can enter campaigns, publis and unpublish their campaigns whenever they want, and implement many functions of the campaign with crud operations.

 ## Technologies
+- **Java**

 - **Spring Boot**

 - **PostgreSQL**